rdale1/rdale.github.io/_pages/home.md

 ### October ###
 * I was able to attend and present a poster on some work at the Gordon Research Conference on Stochastic Physics in Biology.
 This was my first GRC, and I had a great time.
 I hadn't met any biophysicists prior to my postdoc (my fellowship mentor is a biophysicist), but I think there's a lot of overlap in my work/interests with both biophysics and math biology!

+### July ###
+* I presented my work on statistical modeling of root distributions at the Society for Mathematical Biology 2021 online meeting.
+This was a fun project and I hope to share it soon!

 ### -> May ###
 * Big news - I received an [NSF Postdoctoral Fellowship](https://nsf.gov/awardsearch/showAward?AWD_ID=2109790)!
 I will be studying the relationship between mathematical modeling parametric variability and phenotypic plasticity.
 *  New preprint: [Overcoming the challenges to enhancing experimental plant biology with computational modeling](https://osf.io/jfdb9/)!
 Will be published soon.
 This was my first time leading a review, and it was both challenging and rewarding to work with so many people at once.
 Many of the authors are involved in the Modeling and Beyond community too.